apache/arrow/docs/source/cpp/compute.rst

 overflow-checking variant, suffixed ``_checked``, which returns an ``Invalid`` :class:`Status` when overflow is detected.

+For functions which support decimal inputs (currently ``add``, ``subtract``, ``multiply``, and ``divide`` and their checked variants), decimals of different precisions/scales will be promoted appropriately.
+Mixed decimal and floating-point arguments will cast all arguments to floating-point, while mixed decimal and integer arguments will cast all arguments to decimals.

 +------------------+--------+----------------+----------------------+-------+
 | Function name    | Arity  | Input types    | Output type          | Notes |
 +==================+========+================+======================+=======+